aravindsundaram/Configuring-Nsgs-via-Csv/Guides/NSG_and_CSVs.md

 NSG preprocessing can be performed using Powershell scripts or any scripting language which can generate the final set of NSG rules by manipulating these CSV files.
 Some of the important logic needs to be built in this preprocessing script are as follows.

 - Handling Global NSG rules and Subscription level NSG rules

 - Generalising NSG rules at a Virtual Network or across all Virtual networks i.e Subnets for a chosen Subscription
+  - Usage of string "**allnsg**" instead of NSG name can apply NSG rules to all NSGs of Vnet
 - Multi region NSG rules.
 Having a single NSG rule to apply for Vnets/Subnets of both regions.
+  - If the NSG name has a region string in it eg: aue/aus.
+This can be left as **xxx** instead of region label.
+Preprocessing script can apply the same rule for both AUE and AUS NSGs.
+  - Same applies for Virtual Network as well.
 - Taking away the need to hard code Virtual Network address ranges or Subnet Address ranges, thus making the NSG ruleset environment agnostic as well.
+  - Special strings such as "**subnetrange**" or "**vnetrange**" can be used to dynamically populate the address spaces for Vnet and subnet.
+  - Whereas "**vnetmatch**" and "**subnetmatch**" to dynamically populate the address spaces of Vnet or Subnet in Secondary region.
+  - If Subnet A needs to talk to Subnet B, instead of mentioning address spaces you can use the name of subnet prefixed and suffixed by double underscores.
+  - All these eliminates the hardcodings and makes it environment agnostic.
 - Preprocessing script can either directly update the Azure NSGs through powershell cmdlets or az cli commands
 - Alternatively, it can produce an output in forms of JSON similar to code base and this built JSON file can be fed to usual deployment pipelines.